Jepsonduel/Project_2/README.md

-# Project_2
+# Scheduling Algorithms
-Scheduling Algorithms Comparison
+Scheduling algorithms comparison for SRTF and MLFQ.